kokarn/ai-comms/README.md

 'paper'
 ```

+You will then get a `round-ended` event with the result for the round.
-You will then get a `game-ended` event with the result.
+You will then get a `game-ended` event with the result for the whole game.